praveenkumar-info/Driver-Drowsiness-Detection/README.md

 2. Ensure dependencies are installed using pip install -r requirements.txt.
 3. Customize the alarm sound and recipient's WhatsApp number in the script.

-Feel free to contribute and enhance the functionality of this Driver Drowsiness Detection System!
+Feel free to contribute and enhance the functionality of this Driver Drowsiness Detection System!.